 Faculty members are happy to involve undergraduate students in their research projects, using state-of-the-art facilities and equipment.
-Our faculty members often collaborate with other departments, community members and employers on research projects—giving you the opportunity to get additional hands-on experience.
+Our faculty members often collaborate with other departments, community members and employers on research projects—allowing you to get additional hands-on experience.
 Two of the U of L’s Research Centres are in our department.

-The Alberta RNA Research and Training Institute (ARRTI) is dedicated to foster and facilitate RNA research and training excellence, to contribute to the multidisciplinary research and teaching community at the University of Lethbridge, its surrounding communities and beyond, ultimately facilitating transfer of leading-edge knowledge into the private sector as well as academia.
+The Alberta RNA Research and Training Institute (ARRTI) is dedicated to fostering and facilitating RNA research and training excellence, to contribute to the multidisciplinary research and teaching community at the University of Lethbridge, its surrounding communities and beyond, ultimately facilitating the transfer of leading-edge knowledge into the private sector as well as academia.

 The Canadian Centre of Research in Advanced Fluorine Technologies (C-CRAFT) is the first Canadian centre focusing on research and training around the element fluorine.
 C-CRAFT brings together a local, national and international team with wide ranges of expertise in fluorine chemistry.

 Who we are: The Southern Alberta Genome Sciences Centre (SAGSC) is a research centre at the University of Lethbridge and the leading hub of BioNet Alberta, a network of genomic and bioinformatics scientists across the province.

 - Facilitate the generation, storage, analysis and integration of omics data.

 - Empower scientists and build collaborations.